 These statistics and experiences were captured in a Bowen Health Needs Assessment Survey conducted in 2015 by the Bowen Island Health Centre Society.
 The Society’s survey demonstrated that Bowen residents:

-- Fear their health is at risk because of where they live,
+- Worry their health may be at risk because of where they live,

 - Want to age-in-place on Bowen Island,